geeksblabla/Code-of-conduct/README.md

 **E) Funding and Partnerships**

-GeeksBlaBla could seek funding from various sources, including:
+GeeksBlaBla seeks funding from various sources, including:

-- **Corporate sponsorships:** Partner with tech companies and businesses to support its initiatives and gain exposure to the Moroccan tech community.
+- **Corporate sponsorships:** Partnering with tech companies and businesses to support its initiatives and gain exposure to the Moroccan tech community.
-- **Grants and donations:** Apply for grants from foundations, government agencies, and international organizations that support tech education, entrepreneurship, and community development.
+- **Grants and donations:** Applying for grants from foundations, government agencies, and international organizations that support tech education, entrepreneurship, and community development.
-- **Crowdfunding campaigns:** Engage the tech community and the public to support GeeksBlaBla's mission through crowdfunding campaigns.
+- **Crowdfunding campaigns:** Engaging the tech community and the public to support GeeksBlaBla's mission through crowdfunding campaigns.
-- **Partnerships with universities and tech hubs:** Collaborate with universities, tech hubs, and other organizations to expand its reach and impact.
+- **Partnerships with universities and tech hubs:** Collaborating with universities, tech hubs, and other organizations to expand its reach and impact.

 By structuring itself as an NGO, GeeksBlaBla can streamline its operations, secure funding, and establish itself as a leading force in driving Morocco's tech ecosystem forward.

-GeeksBlaBla could also consider publishing accounting reports annually to enhance transparency and accountability.
-These reports could provide insights into the organization's financial health, fundraising efforts, and program expenditures.
-This information would be valuable to potential donors, partners, and the public, demonstrating the organization's financial responsibility and commitment to its mission.
-By publishing regular accounting reports, GeeksBlaBla can foster trust and credibility among its stakeholders and contribute to a more transparent and accountable NGO sector in Morocco.
+GeeksBlaBla also considers publishing accounting reports annually to enhance transparency and accountability.
+These reports provides insights into the organization's financial health, fundraising efforts, and program expenditures.
+We believe this information is valuable to potential donors, partners, and the public, demonstrating the organization's financial responsibility and commitment to its mission.
+By publishing regular accounting reports, GeeksBlaBla fosters trust and credibility among its stakeholders and contribute to a more transparent and accountable NGO sector in Morocco.

-By publishing annual accounting reports, GeeksBlaBla can strengthen its commitment to transparency and accountability, demonstrating its dedication to upholding the highest ethical standards and building a strong foundation for sustainable growth.
+By publishing annual accounting reports, GeeksBlaBla strengthens its commitment to transparency and accountability, demonstrating its dedication to upholding the highest ethical standards and building a strong foundation for sustainable growth.

 #### 3 - Copyright and Attribution